Realisation functors in tilting theory: Silting and cosilting -structures

 Dually, cosilting t-structures are nondegenerate and can also be, therefore, cohomologically described. \end{rem}

-With further assumption on $\T$ we can say more about the hearts of silting and cosilting t-structures.
-Recall that a t-structure in a TR5 (respectively, TR5*) is said to be \textbf{smashing} (respectively, \textbf{cosmashing}) if its coaisle (respectively, its aisle) is closed for coproducts (respectively, products).
+With further assumptions on $\T$ we can say more about hearts of silting and cosilting t-structures.
+We say that a t-structure in a TR5 (respectively, TR5*) triangulated category is \textbf{smashing} (respectively, \textbf{cosmashing}) if its coaisle (respectively, its aisle) is closed under coproducts (respectively, products).

 \begin{lem} Let $\T$ be a triangulated category and $M$ an object in $\T$. \begin{enumerate} \item \textnormal{\cite[Propositions 3.2 and 3.3]{PaSa}} If $\T$ is TR5 (respectively, TR5*), then the heart of any t-structure in $\T$ has set-indexed coproducts (respectively, products).
 Furthermore, if the t-structure is smashing (respectively, cosmashing), then coproducts (respectively, products) are exact in the heart. \item If $\T$ is TR5 and $M$ is a silting object of $\T$, then the following statements hold. \begin{enumerate} \item $\Add(M)=M^{\perp_{>0}}\cap {}^{\perp_0}(M^{\perp_{>0}}[1])$; \item If $\T$ is also TR5*, $(M^{\perp_{>0}},M^{\perp_{<0}})$ is a cosmashing t-structure and products are exact in $\Hcal_M$. \end{enumerate} \item If $\T$ is TR5* and $M$ is a cosilting object of $\T$, then the following statements hold. \begin{enumerate} \item $\Prod(M)={}^{\perp_{>0}}M\cap ({}^{\perp_{>0}}M[-1])^{\perp_0}$; \item If $\T$ is also TR5, $({}^{\perp_{<0}}M,{}^{\perp_{>0}}M)$ is a smashing t-structure and coproducts are exact in $\Hcal_M$. \end{enumerate} \end{enumerate} \end{lem} \begin{proof} Statement (i) was proved in \cite[Propositions 3.2 and 3.3]{PaSa}.
 Recall that in a TR5 (respectively,~TR5*) triangulated category, given a family of objects $(X_i)_{i\in I}$, for some set $I$, in the heart $\Hcal$ of a t-structure $(\mathbb{T}^{\leq 0},\mathbb{T}^{\geq 0})$, their coproduct (respectively, their product) in $\Hcal$ is given by $\tau^{\geq 0}\coprod_{i\in I}X_i$ (respectively, $\tau^{\leq 0}\prod_{i\in I}X_i$), where the coproduct $\coprod_{i\in I}X_i$ (respectively, the product $\prod_{i\in I}X_i$) is taken in $\T$.